heroiclabs/nakama-docs/docs/runtime-code-typescript-setup.md

     npx tsc --init
     ```

-    You'll have a "tsconfig.json" file describe the available options that can be added run on the TypeScript compiler.
+    You'll now have a "tsconfig.json" file which describes the available options that are run on the TypeScript compiler.
 When you've trimmed the commented out entries and updated it a minimal file will look something like:

     ``` json
     {